The Low Down On STD’s

 HIV might be the most well known and sexually associated viral STD.
 Spread through bodily fluids, HIV is a viral infection and can only be contracted through semen, vaginal secretions, blood and breast milk.
 HIV can lead to the AIDS virus.
 Even though it is incurable, there have been many medical advancements in HIV research and there are drugs that can reduce the chances of the virus progressing into AIDS.

 Another viral sexually transmitted disease is the well known Herpes virus.
 There are two different types of Herpes virus.
 Not always from sexual contact but skin contact like kissing, HSV1 usually results in cold sores.
 HSV2 is more commonly known as ‘genital herpes’ which symptoms include sores on the genitals.
 There is no cure for Herpes but many drugs have been developed to suppress the symptoms.
 However, it is still highly contagious and even with a condom, it is possible to spread herpes to your partner.
+If you suspect you may have herpes, you need to get tested before any sexual activity.

 The hepatitis virus transmitted via sexual contact is known as Hepatitis B. Known as HBV, it can cause serious infection leading to liver damage and possibly cancer of the liver.
 There is a preventable vaccination; however, Hepatitis B is more common and widespread than you might expect affect nearly 1 million people in the U.S. alone.